 Abstract- In this paper, we argue that the classic micro-architecture model, namely finite state machine with datapath (FSMD), cannot handle procedure abstraction needed by complex applications.
 This presents one of the major obstacles for the adoption of high-level synthesis technology in practice.
 We propose a simple extension of FSMD, called stacked FSMD, which mimics the procedure linkage concepts in software.
-We demonstrate that the new micro-architecture can not only fully support procedure calls, but also be made power efficient by a technique called region-based partitioning, which can be applied directly at the behavioral level.
+We demonstrate that the new micro-architecture can not only fully support procedure calls, but also be made power efficient by a technique called region-based partitioning, which can be applied directly at the behavioral level with the assistance of simple metric evaluated at the behavioral level.
 With a rigorous experimental procedure, we show that the controller power saving achieved can range from 12% to 68% with modest overhead in area.